Sachinsen7/recipefinder/README.md

 ## Deployment

-The project is deployed and live at: [Insert Deployment Link Here] (e.g., https://dish-discovery.netlify.app).
+The project is deployed and live at: [[Insert Deployment Link Here](https://dishdishcovery.vercel.app/)]

 To deploy your own version: